-Battles of KwaZulu Natal
+Battles in KwaZulu Natal

 Anglo-Zulu War 11 January – 4 July 1879